yiisoft/di/README.md

 // returns SolarEngine, registered in the provider
 $engine = $container->get(EngineInterface::class);

-// returns true as provider wasn registered when EngineInterface was requeted from the container
+// returns true as provider was registered when EngineInterface was requested from the container
 $container->has(EngineInterface::class);
 ```